Tanmay-Patel2004/RapidReach/user-manual.md

 **Q: Why can't I see certain products as a customer?**
 A: Products might be out of stock, discontinued, or not available in your region.

-**Q: How can warehouse workers know which orders to prepare first?**
-A: Orders are automatically prioritized by order date, with the oldest orders at the top of the list.

 **Q: Can I use RapidReach on my mobile device?**
 A: Yes, RapidReach is fully responsive and works on smartphones and tablets.
 For the best experience, add it to your home screen.